baker-natalie/neighborhood-map/README.md

 # HouMuse- Houston Museum Finder
-### This app is being built for project 5 of Udacity's Front-End Developer Nanodegree
+### This app was built for project 5 of Udacity's Front-End Developer Nanodegree
 A neighborhood map built with [Google Maps](https://developers.google.com/maps/documentation/) that shows selected locations of interest.
 The locations should be filterable, and each location should display information pulled from a third-party API.
 HouMuse proudly draws data from the [FourSquare](https://developer.foursquare.com/overview/) API.
 ## Getting Started
 **Run it locally**: clone/download this repository.
 Open index.html in your browser.